In case you are serious about “#deletefacebook” CompuBrain has to offer you a smooth exit. Take home your Digital Data before you delete your account.

 While the British Government has summoned the Facebook top line Mark Zuckerberg and Sheryl Sandberg to come clean on the allegations and clear their stand, Mark Zuckerberg’s public statement appeals to be a mere bandaid on the problem, healing only the surface and ignoring the depth of this digital wound.

-A world wide reaction was expected, while millions of Social Media users felt cheated suspecting that their privacy had gone on stake and if Facebook had already shared zillions of terabytes of user data elsewhere.
+A world wide reaction was expected, while millions of Social Media users felt cheated suspecting that their privacy had gone on stake and if Facebook had already free fire download for pc shared zillions of terabytes of user data elsewhere.
 The outcry was so deep that Whatsapp co founder Brian Acton tweeted his followers to delete their facebook account.
 The reaction was obvious and soon #deletefacebook hit the trend board across the globe.

 In order to give you a glimpse of the dark side of social media platforms, one needs to understand and realize that social media platforms are not mere playgrounds for social connection and content sharing; they are in fact businesses in themselves.
 In other words, even though social media platforms appear to be specifically built for the purpose of social networking and allowing connections to flourish, they are also concerned with their own profit and organizational goals.
 Hence, whenever a user or business publishes content on a social media platform, it is in fact entering into a hidden contract through which the platform itself earns its due through content and the attempts to promote oneself.
 Well, this seems like a pretty logical agreement at first glance, even though it is not one which appears to be immediately apparent as far as most businesses are concerned, who are content with the conventional and superficial manner in which these networking platforms serve their purpose.

 “For everything that is free on the internet, you are the product” – Bijoy Patel, Founder, CompuBrain